-Sources: Investment Company Institute, Federal Reserve Board, Department of Labor, National Association of Government Defined Contribution Administrators, American Council of Life Insurers, and Internal Revenue Service Statistics of Income Division employer-based DC retirement plan participant accounts as of December 2012.
+Sources: Investment Company Institute, Federal Reserve Board, Department of Labor, National Association of Government Defined Contribution Administrators, American Council of Life Insurers, and Internal Revenue Service Statistics of Income Division about 24 million employer-based DC retirement plan participant accounts as of March 2013.
 The broad scope of the recordkeeper survey provides valuable insights about recent withdrawal, contribution, asset allocation, and loan decisions of participants in these plans.
-The most recent survey covered DC plan participants' activities in 2012.
-In this period, stock prices generally rose (Figure 2); on net, the S&P 500 total return index was up 16.0 percent in 2012.
-Stock market price movement influences investors' perceptions about risk and may prompt some to reevaluate their asset allocation.2 is set to 100 in October 2007.
+The most recent survey covered DC plan participants' activities in the first three months of 2013.2 In this period, stock prices generally rose (Figure 2); on net, the S&P 500 total return index was up 10.6 percent in the first quarter of 2013.
+Stock market price movement influences investors' perceptions about risk and may prompt some to reevaluate their asset allocation.3